Hablamos Español Insurance Companies We Work With

 The tempting mistake is buying the cheapest policy and discovering at claim time that it excluded liquor, did not contemplate delivery, or ran a business income limit that ended before you reopened.
 A low price on a policy that does not fit your restaurant is the most expensive insurance there is.

-A coverage review checks both sides: that you are not overpaying through mismatches, and that you are not underinsured to save a few dollars.
+A coverage review looks at both sides: that you are not overpaying through mismatches, and that you are not underinsured to save a few dollars.

 What many people don't realize